*As of June. 1st 2021 we are booked full for lessons.*

 Outside trainers are welcome.

-Jamie has 25 years experience riding, breaking, and training horses.
-She has shown in 4-H shows up to A rated shows, was the president of her 4-H club, rode for the Wilson College equestrian team, and worked at her mothers farm.
-Along with many years of gaining experience with horses she also has a Masters in Education from Penn State, and has been a middle school teacher for 10 years.
+Jamie has 30 years experience riding, breaking, and training horses.
+She has shown in 4-H shows up to A rated shows, was the president of her 4-H club, rode for the Wilson College Equestrian Team, and worked at her mother's farm.
+Along with many years of experience with horses she also has a Masters in Education from Penn State, and has been a middle school teacher for 15 years.
 The skills learned helped Jamie develop a great understanding for the rider and the horse.

 Erika has been riding and working around horses since she was 8 years old.
 She participated in the Lancaster County 4-H program.
 When she was 17, she entered an essay contest in which she won a yearling Arabian gelding, which she still owns to this day.
 Erika Kurtz has been working in the equine industry professionally for 11 + years.
 She graduated from the University of Findlay in 2003 with a Bachelor of Science degree in Equine Studies and Equine Business Management.
 She then spent the summer working at a YMCA camp where she obtained her Certified Horsemanship Association Certification.
 In 2006, she became the assistant manager of Flintrock Stables in Lititz, PA, where she continued her hunter / jumper education under head trainer Scott Burkhart.
 Erika spent 7 years at Flintrock moving up the ladder to Farm Manager and coaching the Franklin and Marshall Equestrian Team in intercollegiate competition.
 During her college career, she also competed in the Intercollegiate Horse Show Association and showed at Nationals 3 times.
 Currently she has been competing in the alumni division.
 Besides just the college team, Erika has coached riders of all levels at various horse shows.
 In February 2014, Erika obtained her trainer certification through the United States Hunter Jumper Association.
 When Erika is not coaching riders, you can find her judging local schooling and 4-H shows in the area.
 She is listed on the 4-H judges list for Pennsylvania and has recently received her learner permit through the United States Equestrian Federation.
 She would like to work towards her ‘r’ in Hunter / Jumpers and Hunt Seat Equitation.
 Erika is also active with the Pennsylvania Arabian Horse Association acting as secretary for the south central district.

-NEW!: Gift Certificates will soon also be available for purchase at the farm for riding lessons!
-Great gift idea for holidays coming up
+Gift Certificates are available for purchase at the farm for riding lessons!
+Great gift idea for holidays and birthdays!

 Those who board and/or take lessons also have the following available to them: